The Guide to Healthy Oils

 Olive Oil: Who doesn’t love a little olive oil?
 This commonly found fat is monounsaturated which has been shown to help lower total cholesterol and aid in blood sugar control.
 It can tolerate lower cooking temps, but is best kept to dressings or applied after cooking to prevent oxidation.

 Palm Oil: This is a tricky one.
 Palm oil, like coconut oil, is highly saturated and heat stable.
-It contains tocotrienols, a form of Vitamin E that could help fight cancer and prevent strokes according to research in the last two decades.
+It contains tocotrienols, a form of Vitamin E that could help prevent strokes according to research in the last two decades.
 The reason it is tricky is it’s negative environmental impact.
 In Indonesia, the demand for palm oil has led to the clearing of tropical forest, greenhouse gas emissions, habitat destruction leading to harm of critically endangered species, and water pollution.
 Buy sustainable palm oil whenever possible.

 Coconut Oil: My very favorite oil of all!
 Coconut oil is a shelf stable saturated fat and can tolerate heat from cooking without mutating and becoming carcinogenic.
 Saturated fats have a bad rap, but naturally occurring saturated fats are actually necessary and beneficial to the body.
 Coconut oil is rich in medium chain fatty acids which are easy for the body to break down and burn for energy versus being stored as a fat.
 This means it acts more like a carbohydrate in the body without the blood sugar spike and can help boost metabolism.
 It is also an abundant source of lauric acid which has antiviral and antimicrobial properties.